-- b.
-The consumer has a choice as to who will facilitate their person centered plan.
+- a.
+Orientation: The second level of program orientation begins at the preliminary planning meeting.
+See Appendix 2-2-1G for Orientation to Services Process.
+This level of orientation addresses the navigation of the mental health system.
+There are three levels of orientation.
+Orientation is repeated annually or when an individual is assigned to a new level of care. - b.
+The consumer has a choice as to who will facilitate their individual plan of service meeting to develop their person centered plan.
 The options are discussed during preliminary planning for the PCP.
 One option is an independent facilitator.
 An independent facilitator is not employed by WMCMH.
 The independent facilitator is conflict free from any agency or service provider, thus is better able to advocate for the consumer and facilitate the plan without bias.
-If the consumer selects the independent facilitator, the service entry clinician/care manager is responsible for making the necessary connections and linking the consumer to this service and choice of provider. - c.
-The service entry clinician completes the preliminary plan with the individual and obtains their signature on the document.
-The service entry clinician schedules an appointment with the assigned staff person and team within 14 days of the initial assessment date.
-If possible, the service entry clinician will attempt a meet and greet with the assigned team staff person, at the time of the initial assessment. - 6.
-Person Centered-Plan or Individual Plan of Service: Once the consumer is assigned to a Level of Care within a specific population served, the consumer, the care manager and others who the consumer invites develop the person centered plan. - a.
+If the consumer selects the independent facilitator, the service entry clinician/care manager is responsible for making the necessary connections and linking the consumer to this service and choice of provider. - 5.
+Individual Plan of Service: Once the consumer is assigned to a Level of Care within a specific population served, the consumer, the care manager and others who the consumer invites develop the individual plan of service.
+Routine service must start with the consumer within 14 calendar days of the initial assessment per MDHHS standards.
+CCBHC requires that routine services must start within 10 business days of the assessment date. - a.
 The 3rd level of the orientation process is completed at this time.
-See Appendix 2.2.1F. - b.
-Summarize the results of any additional assessments our outside information that was gathered between the initial/annual assessment and the person centered planning meeting.
+See Appendix 2.2.1F. - Summarize the results of any additional assessments or outside information that was gathered between the initial/annual assessment and the person centered planning meeting.
 This includes OT assessments, PT assessments, psychiatric evaluations, etc. - c.
 Develop goals in the words of the consumer. - d.
-Develop achievable and measurable objectives (outcomes) based on the needs (including co-occurring disorders) and life domains outlined in the assessment, from the additional assessments or outside information, from treatment team input and from the consumer. - e.
+Develop achievable and measurable objectives based on the needs (including co-occurring disorders) and life domains outlined in the assessment, from the additional assessments or outside information, from treatment team input and from the consumer. - e.
 Interventions: Those actions that the consumer will do, what others will do to support the consumer and what CMH will do (services).
 CMH services must describe the intensity, scope and duration of the service. - f.
 The consumer is given choice as to who will provide the identified services/interventions.
-For all clinical services the provider must meet qualification and licensing regulations outlined in the Medicaid Provider Manual.
+For all clinical services the provider must meet

-Chapter: Section: Subject:

-2 2 1
+Chapter: 2 Section: 2 Subject: 1

 CHAPTER:

-Board Services and Program Administration
+Board Services and Program Ac dministrati on

 SECTION:

-Assessment, Care Planning ar nd Documer ntation
+Assessment, Care Planning and d Docume ntation

 SUBJECT:

-Care Planning, Documentation and Coord lination
+Care Planning, Documentation a and Coord lination

-Administrative Approval: Administrative Approval: Date of Governing Board Action:
+Administrative Approval: Date of Go verning Board Act ion:

-Page

-2/20/96 11 of 21
+2/20/96 Pag